 As we saw, refrigerated breastmilk is one of the most common options for busy mothers.
-Storing it correctly in the refrigerator is essential, but the way you warm it up is also crucial.
-If you don’t heat up the breastmilk correctly, you might damage it right before feeding your baby.
+Storing it correctly in the refrigerator is essential, but how you warm it up is also crucial.
+If you don’t heat the breastmilk correctly, you might damage it right before feeding your baby.

-This page refers to milk that was stored in the fridge and not milk that was frozen.
+This page refers to milk stored in the fridge and not milk that was frozen.
 It is important to know the difference as frozen milk will have to be defrosted first.

 However, if you choose to defrost your breastmilk by keeping it in the fridge for 12 hours, you will be able to apply the following tips.